shihuade/Conformance-Test-Openh264/README.md

 -   step 3. run shell script file: ./run_Main.sh ./CaseConfigure/case.csf,ignore the warning info during the test. test time  depends on how many cases you are running and how many test sequences you used in the test
--   step 4. go to folder ./FinalResult t for the final test result SHA1 table files are under folder ./SHA1Table
+-   step 4. go to folder ./FinalResult t for the final test result.
+          SHA1 table files are under folder ./SHA1Table

         eg.